debbiect246/recipe-app/README.md

 Technologies Used
 -----------------

-HTML:
+HTML
-HTML - hypertext markup language is used to create the structure of web pages.
+Hypertext markup language is used to create the structure of web pages.
 It consists of tags which tell the browser how to set out text and images on the page.
 Hypertext is the method by which you move around on the web, markups are the tags which set out the structure of the webpage, thus HTML is a language for web creation with its own structure and syntax.
 The data in the tags is read by the web browser enabling you to create any web page you like.
 In this project my templates are all written